reflectoring/reflectoring.github.io/_posts/2021-03-21-dont-use-spring-profile-annotation.md

 }
 ```

-The code doesn't look much different from the original, but what we've achieved is that we no longer reference the profile in the code.
+The code doesn't look much different from the original, but what we've achieved is that **we no longer reference the profile in the code**.
 Instead, we reference a configuration property.
 This property we can influence from any `application-<profile>.yml` configuration file.
 We're no longer bound to the `test` profile, but we have fine-grained control over the configuration property that influences mocking of the service.

 We do a very similar thing in the second example.
 Instead of hard-coding the staging and production URL of the external resource into the code, we create the property `client.resourceUrl` in `application-staging.yml` and `application-prod.yml` and set its value to the URL we need in the respective environment.
 Then, we access that configuration property from the code like this: